Installing and Configuring Elasticsearch & Kibana

 Automatically install Elasticsearch as a Windows service in the context of LocalSystem.

-Optional: Configure network binding during installation.
+Optional: configure network binding during installation.

-Optional: Choose the X-Pack license mode.
+Optional: choose the X-Pack license mode and setup passwords.

 Finish the installation process.